Ethan-TZ/EulerFormer/README.md

 - We have provided a hyper-parameter file named `hyper-para.test`.
 This file contains the necessary hyper-parameters.

-- The basic search settings of different models follow [recbole's official recommendation](https://recbole.io/hyperparameters/sequential.html).
+- The basic search settings of all models follow [recbole's official recommendation](https://recbole.io/hyperparameters/sequential.html).

 Wait for the execution to complete, and RecBole will output the results of the model evaluation.